brutal-org/brutal/Readme.md

 Right now the main goal of brutal is to run doom.

-See the [roadmap](meta/Roadmap.md) file for more information on how we plan to get there.
+See the [roadmap](meta/Roadmap.md) file for more information on how we plan to get there and where you can contribute.

 ## Modern C